CrowdJustice

 CrowdJustice is a commercial crowdfunding platform in the United Kingdom and the United States for projects aimed at improving access to the legal system.
 It was founded in 2014 by Julia Salasky.

 Overview

-CrowdJustice is a crowdfunding platform designed specifically for raising funds for legal cases by individuals, communities, or organizations.
-The platform employs a team of legal advisors who assess individual campaigns to ensure the engagement of a qualified lawyer.
-All of the funds raised by the organization are directed to the lawyer's client trust account.
+CrowdJustice is a crowdfunding platform designed for raising funds for legal cases by individuals, communities, or organizations.
+The platform employs a team of legal advisors who assess individual campaigns to evaluate each campaign to ensure a qualified lawyer has been engaged for that campaign and that all funds go to the lawyer’s client trust account.
 CrowdJustice states that they take on both private and public campaigns.
-Initially established in the United Kingdom in 2014, CrowdJustice extended its services to the United States in 2017, concurrently relocating its headquarters from London to New York City.
+Initially established in the United Kingdom in 2014, CrowdJustice expanded to the United States in 2017, concurrently relocating its headquarters from London to New York City.

 Campaigns charge donors only if they reach a minimum funding threshold.
 In 2015, CrowdJustice announced a commission rate of 5% for the cases it supports.
-The company garnered $2 million in 2017 through a seed round of funding led by Venrock and First Round Capital, which facilitated its expansion into the U.S. market.
+The company raised $2 million in 2017 in a seed round of funding led by Venrock and First Round Capital, which facilitated its expansion into the U.S. market.